 4. Actively Solicit Customer Feedback

-By sharing customer stories on your channels such as Twitter or Instagram, you’re not only acknowledging them but creating an exclusive club atmosphere.
+By sharing customer stories on your channels, such as Twitter or Instagram, you’re not only acknowledging them but creating an exclusive club atmosphere.

 5. Offer Incentives for Return Purchases